disaenz/hello_world_devsecops/README.md

 # Hello World DevSecOps (EPCC Proof of Concept)

+> **Note:**
+> This project is a proof-of-concept created for educational purposes.
+It is not actively maintained and is **not deployed or available as a live service**.

 Welcome to **Hello World DevSecOps**, a collaborative proof-of-concept built and presented for El Paso Community College (EPCC) in November 2022.